VICE News' guide to the world - August

 defendants

-— That’s how many people Turkey put on trial at once Tuesday in a massive courthouse specially built in the capital of Ankara to handle cases related to the last year’s bloody coup attempt.
+That’s how many people Turkey put on trial at once Tuesday in a massive courthouse specially built in the capital Ankara to handle cases related to the last year’s bloody coup attempt.

-The accused face a range of charges including trying to overthrow parliament, leading an armed terrorist organization and trying to assassinate president President Recep Tayyip Erdogan, according to state-run news agency Anadolu.
+The accused face a range of charges, including trying to overthrow Parliament, leading an armed terrorist organization, and trying to assassinate President Recep Tayyip Erdoğan, according to state-run news agency Anadolu.

 On July 15, 2016, rebel factions of the Turkish military launched the bloodiest coup attempt in the country’s political history, sending soldiers into the streets and using fighter jets to drop bombs on their own parliament.
 Over 240 were killed and some 2,200 injured in the violence.

-In April, Erdogan claimed victory in a referendum that will allow the winner of the 2019 presidential election to assume full control of the government and abolish the country’s current parliamentary political system.
-Those moves, viewed alongside his ongoing purge and mass arrests, have led to fears that Turkey is lurching towards dictatorship.
+In April, Erdoğan claimed victory in a referendum that will allow the winner of the 2019 presidential election to assume full control of the government and abolish the country’s current parliamentary political system.
+Those moves, viewed alongside his ongoing purge and mass arrests, have led to fears that Turkey is lurching toward dictatorship.

 Venezuela — August 01, 2017